Refinitiv/Real-Time-SDK/Java/Ema/TestTools/QATools/qa_readme.txt

 handles with no changes in filter after sending 6 updates, send reissue on both dictionary handles with change in filter to NORMAL after sending 8 updates, also send update on source directory with delete service after sending 9 updates.
+====
+Series100Consumer102-Mix-001: Alters Series100Example102__MarketPrice__Snapshot.
+Requests two
+different services with use of one OmmConsumer.
+Two market data sets hould be returned.